souserge/limm/README.md

   - [ ] think about scaling the game (static size vs scaling)
   - [ ] optimize.
 EVERY.
 THING.
   - [ ] the player is sometimes stuck in walls, needs a fix (optimize the collision system)
-  - [ ] change the current movement mechanics to something less frustrating (add impusle (jerk) when changind directions)
+  - [ ] change the current movement mechanics to something less frustrating (add impusle (jerk) when changing directions)
   - [ ] add a level system to support changing level rooms
   - [ ] add an event handler
   - [ ] reconsider mechanics (forget about acceleration? dynamic map? moar random?)